zitadel/oidc/SECURITY.md

 ## Security Vulnerability Response

+TBD

 ## Public Disclosure

 All accepted and mitigated vulnerabilitys will be published on the [Github Security Page](https://github.com/caos/oidc/security/advisories)

 ### Timing

 We think it is crucial to publish advisories `ASAP` as mitigations are ready.
-But due to the unknow nature of the discloures the time frame can range from 7 to 90 days.
+But due to the unknown nature of the discloures the time frame can range from 7 to 90 days.